 At the end of the book Hook returns victorious to England with his wife and his prisoner Lord Ghillebert who grudgingly accepts Hook.
 Hook ends the story a wealthy man.

 There is a very useful section of ‘extras’ at the end of the book where Cornwell discusses historical accuracy and the role of the longbow in that period of time.
-Being a big fan of historical fiction and archeology I found the whole thing very entertaining and educational.
+Being a big fan of historical fiction and archaeology I found the whole thing very entertaining and educational.